s-utkarsh/s-utkarsh.github.io/phonopy_k_lattice.md

     ```
     phonopy --fc vasprun.xml
     ```
-    you will notice that a new file called FORCE_CONSTANTS is generated.
+    You will notice that a new file called FORCE_CONSTANTS is generated.
     After that, a band.conf file is to be created which phonopy will read and provide you with the phonon dispersion data.
     A sample system is Fe2VAl, a well known Heusler alloy for which a band.conf file would look like this.
     ```